krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 Characters that are not valid for variable names in R such as '-' and '()-' were replaced with a single dot '.'.

-With many variables having very similar names, capital letters and dots were retained in the new variable names to improve readability.
-For example, TimeBodyAcceleration.mean.X is much easier to read than timebodyaccelerationmeanx.
+Due to the length and complexity of the variable names, capital letters and dots were retained in the new variable names to improve readability.
+As an example, TimeBodyAcceleration.mean.X is much easier to read than timebodyaccelerationmeanx.

 The original and new variable names are as follows: